-- Tracking Issues – Canadian Capitalist points is out in the following post that even though the difference in MER between a hedged index fund and a non-hedged index fund was only %0.15 the hedged fund underperformed the non-hedged fund by over 2% on a yearly basis.
+- Tracking Issues – Canadian Capitalist points is out that even though the difference in MER between a hedged index fund and a non-hedged index fund was only %0.15 the hedged fund underperformed the non-hedged fund by over 2% on a yearly basis.

 - Magnifying Losses -Even though the purpose of hedging is to limit your currency risk there is still some degree of “double risk”.
 There is the possibility that the stock you bought could go down and at the same time the the exchange rate could make you loss money on your hedging strategy.
 This would make your losses far worse then if there was no hedging at all.

 - Limiting Diversification – This final point is up for debate depending on who you ask.
 Some people will say that all of your investments should be in currency of the country you plan to retire in.
 However believe (so do I) that a little currency diversification is part of a healthy portfolio.
 If you buy funds or ETFs that hedge then you are removing that diversification.